cehfisher/cehfisher.github.io/content/blog/aria/index.md

 published: Originally published on Deque Systems
 ---

-<em class="hidden">Originally published on <a href="https://www.deque.com/blog/much-ado-about-aria/" target="_blank">Deque Systems</a></em>
+<em class="hidden">Originally published on <a href="https://www.deque.com/blog/much-ado-about-aria/" target="_blank" rel="noopener noreferrer">Deque Systems</a></em>

 ##ARIA Act One

 ###Scene 1: The Foundation

-ARIA was first developed in 2008 by the <a href="https://www.w3.org/WAI" target="_blank">Web Accessibility Initiative (WAI)</a> group – a subset of the overarching World Wide Web Consortium (W3C) who govern and regulate the internet.
-ARIA is an acronym for “Accessible Rich Internet Applications” and is formally called <a href="https://www.w3.org/WAI/standards-guidelines/aria" target="_blank">WAI-ARIA</a> (but many people call it by its abbreviated name).
+ARIA was first developed in 2008 by the <a href="https://www.w3.org/WAI" target="_blank" rel="noopener noreferrer">Web Accessibility Initiative (WAI)</a> group – a subset of the overarching World Wide Web Consortium (W3C) who govern and regulate the internet.
+ARIA is an acronym for “Accessible Rich Internet Applications” and is formally called <a href="https://www.w3.org/WAI/standards-guidelines/aria" target="_blank" rel="noopener noreferrer">WAI-ARIA</a> (but many people call it by its abbreviated name).

 The WAI group defines ARIA as: